 Cynthia Kinnunen began making music as a child, with myriad musical influences from classical to world music, big band to rock, jazz and punk.
 Over the years, she has studied piano, flute, bassoon, oboe, voice and ukulele.
-After completing her Grade Ten Conservatory certificate in piano, she went on to pursue an honours degree in music with a major in piano and a diploma in arts/non-profit management.
-Cynthia is a Level 3 James Hill Ukulele Initiative teacher, and has also been an instructor alongside James Hill in that three-year teacher training program.
+After completing her Grade Ten Conservatory certificate in piano, she went on to pursue a university honours degree in music with a major in piano and a diploma in arts/non-profit management.
+Cynthia is a Level 3 James Hill Ukulele Initiative teacher and has been an instructor with James Hill in that three-year teacher training program.
 She is also Director of Engagement for James Hill’s Ukulele in the Classroom program.
 (Doane/Hill)

 “FABULOUS!
 Cynthia’s kind and enthusiastic approach has delivered outstanding results with our students.
-They have progressed extremely quickly in learning this great little instrument under her guidance.
-From plucking one string at a time to chords and finger picking, Cynthia has successfully led students into a great group of performers.
+They progressed extremely quickly in learning this great little instrument under her guidance.
+Cynthia successfully led students into becoming a great group of performers.
 After only 3 short months, over 50 students performed in front of an audience during a school-wide assembly.
 Thank you Cynthia!” – David Marquis, Principal

 Or get in touch today at email@example.com.